 Drug Importation in Colorado: An Overview

-Colorado is developing a plan to submit to the U.S. Secretary of Health and Human Services for approval by September 1, 2020, and solicited Requests for Information from wholesalers and pharmacists in October 2019.
+Colorado is developing a plan to submit to the U.S. Secretary of Health and Human Services for approval by September 1, 2020.

 How should we evaluate this program?

 The program hasn't started yet, or even been designed, so there's no way to measure whether it saved money or kept patients safe, both promises made at the time of passage.
 However, the 2003 Medicare Modernization Act contains requirements for safety requirements built into any such program.